TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

          * GF tested using thetalogistic example.
          * Example usage in Roxygen documentation for TMBphase()
          * Not implemented choice of optimizer yet.
-      * Maybe Cole will add TMBmcmc
+      * Maybe Cole will add TMBmcmc, which would entail moving the MCMC code currently in the TMB package into TMBmcmc.
       * It would be nice to have an AIC function that works as AIC(fit <- nlminb(mod$par, mod$fn, mod$gr)).
 See TMBAIC at https://github.com/kaskr/adcomp/wiki/FAQ
          * THIS has now been added to TMBhelper in the user-contributed directory
       * It would be nice to have an elem_prod() function.